 All along, Paul has been writing, not about a hat or veil, but the length of one's hair!
 He is not saying a woman should wear something over her hair, but rather she should wear her hair long enough to be recognized as feminine.
 This wearing of her hair long shows her submission to the man.

-Thus, in verse 5, Paul is saying that if a woman prays or prophesies while wearing her hair short like a man, she is dishonoring the man.
+Thus, in I Corinthians 11:5, Paul is saying that if a woman prays or prophesies while wearing her hair short like a man, she is dishonoring the man.
 She is not showing a willingness to wear the symbol of submission to the man's authority.
 Further, for a woman to wear her hair short like a man is just as dishonorable as if she had her head shaved like a fallen woman!
-Verse 6 means that if a woman has the wrong attitude about this matter, she might as well go all the way and have her head shaved!
+I Corinthians 11:6 means that if a woman has the wrong attitude about this matter, she might as well go all the way and have her head shaved!

 The issue under discussion, far from being a matter of wearing a hat or veil, involves the length of men's and women's hair.
 Paul's head covering is the actual hair that grows on our heads, and his teaching is that a woman should wear long hair and a man should wear short hair.

 The only place in the Bible where God instructs men to wear long hair is in Numbers 6:5 where He commands Nazirites to let their hair grow for the duration of their vow.
 A Nazirite vow was taken by those who were not Levites but wanted to serve in the Temple worship.
 In this case, the man was required to wear long hair as a sign of his submission to God.
 Ironically, the apostle Paul is thought to have taken such a vow not long before he wrote these instructions to the Corinthian church (Acts 18:18).
 He later paid the expenses of four men who had also taken a vow (Acts 21:18-24).